Sam-3-git/Configuration-Manager-PS/README.md

 ## Create CCM_LocalAdminGroupDetails WMI Class <a name = "create-ccm_localAmdinGroupDetails-wmi-class"></a>
 [CCM_LocalAdminGroup](some_link_to_top)

-This script is designed to create a new WMI class, CCM_LocalAdminGroupDetails, using compliance items and baselines.
-It also injects a new hardware inventory class into the default settings of the site server or CAS.
+This script is designed to create a new WMI class, CCM_LocalAdminGroupDetails.
 The CCM_LocalAdminGroup.ps1 script is executed as a compliance item.
+The CCM_LocalAdminGroupSetup.ps1 script imports both CCM_LocalAdminGroupDetails.cab and CCM_LocalAdminGroup.mof into the compliance baseline section and the default client settings hardware inventory classes, respectively.

 By default, the compliance baseline deploys to "All Desktop and Server Clients".
 You can change the deployment to a desired collection by using the -CMDeviceCollectionName parameter when running CCM_LocalAdminGroupSetup.ps1.

 This script inventories details of the local administrator group on the targeted collections.
-The CCM_LocalAdminGroup.mof file is added as a hardware class in the default settings.
-The new class created by the compliance item will be included in the hardware inventory.
+The following properties are inventoried:

+- Account Name
+- Domain
+- Object Class (User or Group)
+- Password Last Set Date
+- Principal Source (Active Directory or Local)
+- Account Enabled
+- SID

 The instance of the class can then be queried using the Resource Explorer.
 Collection queries can be created based on the CCM_LocalAdminGroupDetails properties using WQL.